What is Equestrian Trauma?

 Other Services Offered at Brave Minds Psychological Services

-Equestrian therapy is not the only counseling option we have at our Scotch Plains, NJ-based therapy practice.
+Equestrian therapy is not the only counseling option we have at our Scotch Plains and Branchburg, NJ-based therapy practices.
 Other therapy services offered at Brave Minds include birth trauma therapy, counseling for sexual assault, and general trauma therapy.
 We also specialize in postpartum therapy and counseling for new parents.
-We are proud to serve the areas of Westfield, New Providence, Fanwood, and Cranford.
+We are proud to serve the areas of Westfield, New Providence, Fanwood, Cranford and surrounding areas as well as Somerville, Bridgewater, Raritan, Readington and surrounding areas.
 However, we also provide online therapy to anyone seeking services in New Jersey.